Know These Exercise Warning Signs

 Take a break if you have any of the following:

 Shortness of breath.
 A growing baby can push against your lungs and make it harder to take a full breath, especially in your last few months.
-But if you have increased shortness of breath or any other breathing changes that are unusual, call your doctor right away.
+Even earlier in pregnancy, the hormonal changes that affect your lungs can make you feel short of breath.
+But if you have increased shortness of breath or any other breathing changes that are unusual, call your doctor or midwife right away.

 Overheating.
-If you feel yourself getting hot, take a siesta.
-Getting too overheated can cause some serious problems for your growing baby, including birth defects.
+If you feel yourself getting hot, slow down.
+Getting overheated can cause some serious problems for your growing baby, including birth defects.
 Make sure you drink plenty of water while exercising.
 Stay safe and take it easy when you're exercising on hot days.

 Dizziness.
-You're more likely to feel dizzy during pregnancy -- especially early in the second trimester.
-But dizziness during exercise could cause you to fall.
-Don't risk it -- if you feel dizzy take a break and lie down on your side.
-Call your doctor if the symptoms persist.
+You're more likely to feel dizzy when you’re pregnant -- especially early in your second trimester.
+Dizziness during exercise, though, could cause you to fall.
+Don't risk it -- if you feel dizzy, take a break and lie down on your side.
+Call your doctor or midwife if the symptoms persist.

-If you have any of the symptoms below, stop exercising right away and call your doctor:
+If you have any of the symptoms below, stop exercising right away and call your doctor or midwife:

-Signs of preterm labor.
-It may be possible to stave off preterm labor if you and your doctor act quickly.
-Be on the lookout for these warning signs:
+Warning signs of preterm labor.
+It may be possible to stave off preterm labor if you and your doctor or midwife act quickly.
+Be on the lookout for:

-- Contractions, especially if they continue after you rest and hydrate
+- Contractions, especially if they continue after you rest and drink water

 - Vaginal bleeding